 Conclusion

-Once you try the recipe, regardless of whether it is the original or one of its variations, let me know in the comments how it turned out for you.
+Once you try the recipe, whether it is the original or a variation, let me know in the comments how it turned out for you.
 I will return with more such recipes; until then, happy baking.